 Your secondary entitlement is tied to the VA loan limit in your county.
 And if you're looking to buy a home above the amount of your remaining entitlement, you’ll need to make a down payment.

 Here’s a quick example:

 Let’s say you purchased a $350,000 home a few years back.
 You will be using $87,500 of your entitlement ($350,000 / 4).
-If you want to purchase a home again, take a look at the VA loan limit in your county and divide that by four.
+If you want to purchase a home again, the VA puts a loan limit on what they will guarantee for the second home.
+Take a look at the VA loan limit in your county and divide that by four.

 It is possible to fully restore your VA loan entitlement without having to sell the home; but you can only do this once, and you must have either paid the loan off or refinanced into a different loan type.

 The VA on-time restoration of entitlement is a pretty big deal for Veteran homebuyers.
 With your full VA entitlement, you have no cap on how much you can borrow and can purchase a home for as much as a lender is willing to give you.